awsdocs/aws-mobile-developer-guide/doc_source/how-to-integrate-an-existing-bucket.rst

     * Create an AWS Mobile configuration file that ties your app code to your bucket.

-To configure a new S3 bucket, see .
+To configure a new Amazon S3 bucket, see .

 Set Up Your Backend
 ===================